ACKspace/cidlookup/README.md

 * have the module loaded and try: `cidlookup 31457112345`

 # TODO
-look into CNAM / NAPTR E2U+X-ADDRESS
+* look into CNAM / NAPTR E2U+X-ADDRESS
+* store data in local database